Industrial/crypto/README.md

 ### Phone B
 1. Buy a Google Pixel phone.
 These are easy to customize and put a different operating system on to.
 1. Replace Android with GrapheneOS.
 Download and install GrapheneOS on the phone.
 Please refer to the [GrapheneOS website](https://grapheneos.org/) for instructions.
-1. Download the HTML file in this project.
+1. Download the [HTML File](https://raw.githubusercontent.com/Industrial/crypto/refs/heads/main/generator.html) in this project.
+Save it on your phone.
 1. Download [KeePassDX](https://keepassdx.com/) and install it on the phone.
 1. Download a wallet application that specifically supports both the QR Code functionality and pasting the seed phrase or private key into the wallet.
 I recommend the app [AirGap Vault](https://airgap.it/vault/).
 1. Disconnect the phone from the 5G, Wifi, Bluetooth, NFC and any other connections.
 Put it in flight mode.